Urja Ganga Gas Pipeline Project

 Urja Ganga gas pipeline project was launched by Prime Minister Narendra Modi in his constituency Varanasi, Uttar Pradesh.
 Also referred to as the Jagdishpur-Haldia Bokaro-Dhamra Natural Gas Pipeline (JHBDPL) project, the project is of an estimated length of 2540 km which is under construction from the states of Uttar Pradesh to Odisha.
-A paper titled Subsidies for Whom in The Economic and Political Weekly (EPW), published in 2012, shows that only 18 percent households consume LPG as cooking fuel and the rest use other ways of cooking like wood, kerosene, dung cakes etc which is harmful to their health.

 The project includes the North East Gas Grid being coordinated by Indradhanush Gas Grid Limited (IGGL).

 Objectives

 The scheme is directed to provide piped cooking gas to the households of Varanasi within next two years and to millions others in neighbour states after one more year.
 The government also plans to create 25 industrial clusters in these states which can utilise the gas as fuel and generate employment in these areas.

 Estimation

 The allocated budget for laying the 1,500 km covered long cooking gas pipelines is about ₹51,000-crore along with gas stations at various areas.
 The length of pipeline will be extended to 2540-km in second stage of the project.